vproc/vicuna/test/README.md

 [Xilinx Vivado](https://www.xilinx.com/products/design-tools/vivado.html)
 suite, set `SIMULATOR` to `vivado` to use it) are supported.

+The default compiler used for the tests is GCC.
+This can be changed by setting the environment variable `COMPILER`.
+GCC and LLVM + Clang (set `COMPILER` to `llvm` to use it) are supported.

 By default tracing is disabled in Verilator.
 Use the environment variable `TRACE_VCD` to specify a `*.vcd` file path if you wish to generate a VCD trace file of a set of tests.
 The specified path is relative to the subdirectory of